kevinzhuang01/srp_2025/_profiles/amandalee.md

   and Information Science; Other Computer and Information Sciences; Other Engineering and Technologies; Other Medical Sciences; Statistics and Probability; Visualization and Human-Computer Systems
+motivation: "I was first selected to be a Sustainable Research Pathways (SRP) intern in 2022, an opportunity that validated my growth as a researcher and strengthened my commitment to advancing science and medicine through artificial intelligence.
+  My internships with SRP have played a crucial role in supporting both my personal and professional growth.
+Both summers, I worked with Dr. Shinjae Yoo at Brookhaven National Laboratory (BNL).
+Under Dr. Yooâ\x80\x99s supervision, I developed a Transformers-based machine learning model to study gene regulatory code using PyTorch and high-performance computing (HPC) systems including NERSC Perlmutter and BNLâ\x80\x99s HPC cluster.
+  Following the internship, Dr. Yoo invited me to participate in the BNL GPU Hackathon, where I learned to accelerate the training algorithm for the model I developed across multiple GPUs with Python Distributed Data Parallel.
+I also had the opportunity to attend several SRP events, including the BNL Summer Internship Symposium and the 2023 Exascale Computing Project Annual Meeting, where I presented my work.
+These events allowed me to connect with other scholars and learn from the incredible SRP mentors, whose dedication to supporting science is truly inspiring.
+In a time when scientific research is increasingly vulnerable to political polarization and funding cuts, being part of a community so deeply committed to the advancement of science feels especially meaningful and hopeful.
+I especially valued the opportunity to engage in a setting where scholars and mentors could share their experiences, exchange ideas, and support one another through the many challenges of graduate school and beyond.
+I would be extremely grateful to participate in the 2026 SRP-NAIRR program, as it offers a unique opportunity to engage with a diverse and collaborative research community while contributing to impactful work at the intersection of artificial intelligence and applied science.
+My research focuses on developing data-efficient and self-supervised AI methods for healthcare applications, particularly in medical imaging, while also exploring how these approaches can extend to other high-impact domains.
+This program offers an opportunity to deepen my technical expertise by collaborating with domain experts and utilizing advanced computing resources, both of which were experiences I greatly valued during my previous SRP participation.
+  In addition, I am just as motivated by the chance to engage with the inclusive, mentorship-driven research community at SRP.
+Looking ahead, my goal is to work in the biotechnology industry or at a national laboratory, where I can conduct high-impact research, collaborate with academia, and mentor students of diverse backgrounds.
+  My experiences as an SRP intern have brought me closer to that vision, reinforcing both my technical growth and my commitment to inclusive mentorship.
+I would be grateful for the opportunity to return as an SRP intern, continuing to build on this foundation while contributing to the community.
+My hope is to build a career where I will be able to help students achieve their goals just as the SRP program has helped and supported me."
 ---

 ## Academic Interests